 How can you be exposed to PVC?
-Building products such as floor and wall coverings, roofing sheets; Packaging, pharmaceuticals, food and confectionery, medical products, including blood bags and many more.
+Building products such as floor and wall coverings and roofing sheets; Packaging, pharmaceuticals, food and confectionery; medical products, blood bags and many more.

 What can you do?
 Look for the #3 or the letters PVC, often found near the recycling symbol—and avoid these products.

-BPs(2)(3) affects your health in more ways than one; It could cause reproductive, immunity, and neurological problems, as well as an increased likelihood of Alzheimer’s, childhood asthma, metabolic disease, type 2 diabetes, and cardiovascular disease.
+BPs(2)(3) affect your health in more ways than one; They could cause reproductive, immunity, and neurological problems, as well as an increased likelihood of Alzheimer’s, childhood asthma, metabolic disease, type 2 diabetes, and cardiovascular disease.
 BPA can also contribute to weight gain, cancer and infertility.
-Unfortunately, BPA free water bottles are not free from danger as they contain more than one harmful plastic material.
+Unfortunately, BPA-free water bottles are not free from danger as they contain more than one harmful plastic material.